Meaning of Contract Manufacturing

 Divulgence of Private Information

 The contracting company may have to disclose its patented process or secret recipe for a product to the producing company.
 The producer may disclose it to competition for a price.
 Also, it may start producing for competition at a later stage.
-Such a situation would, therefore, result in the disclosure of private information.
+Therefore, such a situation would result in the disclosure of private information.

 If a contracting company is dependent upon a single company for production, the producer may delay deliveries in times of busy production season and high demand for the product.
 Also, any quality issue of output will directly dent the brand name of the contracting company and not the producer.
 Hence this can lead to severe losses for the company.

 Risk of Production Loss

 A manufacturing company producing on a contract basis always faces the risk of the stoppage of production.
 This can happen in case the contracting company stops the orders.
 This will result in a production crisis because finding new orders is time-consuming and difficult.